AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 ## Add error handler using Rule Editor {#add-error-handler-using-rule-editor}

 Using the [Rule Editor's](rule-editor.md) Invoke Service action, you define the validation criteria based on the data source that you use with the Adaptive Form.
 In case, you use RESTful web services as the data source, you can define the validation criteria in a Swagger definition file.
 By utilizing the error handler functions and Rule Editor in Adaptive Forms, you can effectively manage and customize error handling.
 You define the conditions using Rule Editor and configure the desired actions to be performed when the rule is triggered.
-Adaptive Form validates the inputs you enter in fields based on pre-set validation criteria.
+Adaptive Form validates the inputs that you enter in fields based on pre-set validation criteria.
 In case, the input values do not meet the validation criteria, the error messages are displayed at the field level in an Adaptive Form.
 Using Rule Editor, you can:
 * [Add default error handler function](#add-default-errror-handler)
 * [Add custom error handler function](#add-custom-error-handler)

 ### Add default error handler function {#add-default-errror-handler}

-A default error handler is supported by default to display error messages on fields if the error response is in standard schema or in case of server-side validation failure.
+A default error handler is supported by default to display error messages on fields if the error response is in standard schema or in server-side validation failure.
 To understand how to use a default error handler using the [Rule Editor's](rule-editor.md) Invoke Service action, take a simple Adaptive Form with two fields, **Pet ID** and **Pet Name**.
 Now, use a default error handler at the **Pet ID** field to check for various validation criteria based on the data source.
 To add a default error handler using the Rule Editor's Invoke Service action, execute the following steps:

 1. Open an Adaptive Form in authoring mode, select a form object (for which you need to perform a validation check), and tap **[!UICONTROL Rule Editor]** to open the rule editor.